-- b.
+- a.
+The County will only issue Debt by utilizing the statutory authorities provided by Tennessee Code Annotated as supplemented and revised ("TCA") and the Internal Revenue Code (the "Code"). - b.
 The County will adhere to any lawfully promulgated rules and regulations of the State and those promulgated under the Code. - c.
 All Debt must be formally authorized by resolution of the County's Legislative Body.